39 Ghoulishly Creepy Halloween Cocktails That Wow in 2025

 23. Autumn Leaves

-This orange-colored beverage is a delightful choice for your Halloween cocktails.
+This orange-hued gin cocktail blends orange liqueur, sweet and dry vermouth and blood orange juice for a flavor that’s both bright and autumnal.
 The ingredients list is pretty simple, including 30 ml of gin, 15 ml of orange liqueur, 15 ml of sweet vermouth and the same amount of dry vermouth, as well as 15 ml of blood orange juice.
-Garnish with orange bitters to taste and you'll have the best Autumn cocktail that represents the changing season.
+A great pick for adding a touch of fall warmth to your Halloween drink lineup.

 With a bit of a literary twist and a strong buzz, you'll love this form of drinkable poison.
 Blend 20 ml of gin, 20 ml of lime juice, 30 ml of cherry-flavored liqueur and another 30 ml of green liqueur.
-Shake these together with ice, thoroughly, and strain into a chilled glass.
-You could even add a bit of dry ice to the bottom of your glass first for a smoke effect.
+Adding dry ice turns it into a smoky, bubbling “poison” that’s safe to drink once the vapors fade.
+Great for a theatrical Halloween toast.

 Halloween Cocktails With Whiskey & Bourbon